Buderim Ginger Dark Rich Fruit Cake

 The competition begins at the local show.
 Winners of the Dark Rich Fruit Cake local show competition are eligible to enter the Sub Chamber competition.
-The winner of each Sub Chamber is then eligible to be judged in the State Finals held during the Brisbane Ekka.
+The winner of each Sub Chamber is then eligible to be judged at the State Finals.
 Only one entry from each Sub-Chamber is permitted and no cut cake will be accepted in any competition.
 For more information about local shows, please visit the Contact Shows page.

-All exhibits for the State final must be a 500g mixture, made with approximately 2.25kg of fruit, and will be displayed at the Queensland Ag Shows stand during the duration of the Royal Queensland Show.
+All exhibits for the State final must be a 500g mixture, made with approximately 2.25kg of fruit, and will be displayed at the State Finals hosting show.